Updated on 11/20/23

 We’d love to tell you that they’re very rare and unlikely to happen, but unfortunately, vaginal tears are pretty common.
-As if the seemingly never-ending nine months of pregnancy weren’t hard enough to handle, after giving birth, you can be left a little worse for wear.
+Up to 9 in 10 moms will have one.
 Vaginal or perineal tears happen due to the baby’s head being too large for the vagina to stretch around and therefore it ‘tears’.
 It can be a really unpleasant and painful experience for mamas but we’re here with lots of tips to help your recovery.

 Are some moms more prone to tearing?

 Just like with all aspects of birth, vaginal tears are mostly beyond your control.
 Who knows if you’re going to end up pooping while you’re pushing, and who knows if you’re going to tear.
-Vaginal tears can occur in all new mamas but there are certain factors that might increase the likelihood of tearing.
-These would be if you’re a first-time mom, if the baby has a high birth weight, or if you have a long delivery.
+Vaginal tears can occur in all new moms but there are certain factors that might increase the likelihood of tearing: you’re a first-time mom, your baby has a high birth weight, or you have a long delivery.
 Some tools can also increase the risk, like the use of forceps or a vacuum.

 Are vaginal tears dangerous?

-It can be the case that you just need a little R&R, or in the worst cases, you might need surgery.
-Vaginal tears are measured in degrees, from first and second (low impact) to third and fourth (high impact).
+It can be the case that you need a little R&R, or in the worst cases, you might need surgery.
+Vaginal tears are measured in degrees, from first and second (these impact the skin and some muscles but can usually heal on their own) to third and fourth (these impact the perineal muscles, the anus and, in the most severe cases, the bowel lining).
 The recovery process differs based on how severe the tear is, ranging from lots of rest to stitches.

 How to recover from a vaginal tear

-It’s all about managing your pain mama, so take medication such as Paracetamol.
+It’s all about managing your pain, so take medication such as Paracetamol.

 Keep the area clean and have warm baths with unscented or un-perfumed soap.

 Apply an ice pack to the area covered in a clean cloth.
-The idea is a cooling sensation and reduced swelling – not freezing your fanny off.
+The idea is a cooling sensation and reduced swelling – not freezing your lady parts off.

 Keep moving but nothing too vigorous.